 Many platforms, such as Coinmotion, have the option to set automatic levels where you either sell or buy cryptocurrencies.
 This can be a useful tool when setting up your short position.

 Buy Bitcoins for Shorting

-After you have set up your strategies, short positions and bought bitcoins for shorting, you have to keep a close eye on cryptocurrency news.
-There are lots of reliable media outlets in cryptocurrency scene, such as Coindesk and Cointelegraph.
-At Coinmotion we also regularly post news about the most important happenings in Bitcoin world and expert technical analysis about market situations.
+After you have set up your strategies, short positions and bought bitcoins for short, you have to keep a close eye on cryptocurrency news.
+There are lots of reliable media outlets in the cryptocurrency scene, such as Coindesk and Cointelegraph.
+At Coinmotion we also regularly post news about the most important happenings in the Bitcoin world and expert technical analysis about market situations.